pacharbit7/Multilevel_MonteCarlo/README.md

-""" All results are based on the notebook are based on the paper in this repo """
+""" All results are based on the paper in this repo """

 In this project, we first present the classical Monte Carlo method and discuss its principles and limitations.